scm-repo-mirror/jetbrains_mps/README.md

 System requirements
 -------------------

-To build JetBrains MPS from sources you need JDK 8.
+To build JetBrains MPS from sources you need JDK 11.
 Older JDK versions are currently not supported for building MPS from sources.

 IntelliJ IDEA Community or Ultimate edition shall be used to open the project.
 The versions of IntelliJ IDEA must reflect the version (branch) of the MPS project that you are opening:
-* IDEA 2018.2.* for MPS 2018.2 and the 182.* branches
+* IDEA 2019.2.* for MPS 2019.2 and the 189.* branches
 * The latest Idea EAP for the MPS master branch

 For *MacOS* users it is required to use the JetBrains JDK (https://bintray.com/jetbrains/intellij-jdk/).

-Additionally, the *IntelliJ Platform Plugin SDK* must be added in the IntelliJ IDEA's "Project Settings" in the "Platform Settings" section.
-The name of this SDK must be "IDEA IC".
-The *ideaIntegrationCommon* and *IDEAPlugin* modules need this SDK and they will be using automatically as soon as you create it and give it the "IDEA IC" name.
-For more details on how to add an SDK in IntelliJ IDEA, consult this [help page](https://www.jetbrains.com/help/idea/configuring-intellij-platform-plugin-sdk.html).

 ----------------------